 - Follows promising and best practices

 Health Partnership grants are made out of a restricted fund for medically-related purposes in accordance with The Health Trust’s organizational charter and by-laws.
 The Health Trust defines medically-related as “the maintenance of health and the prevention, alleviation, or cure of disease.”
-The Health Trust’s grantmaking, places a strategic focus on health promotion and disease prevention.
 Health Partnership grants are funded through a hospital sponsor designated by The Health Trust.

 Step 1: Letters of Intent (LOI)

-- Applicants may contact the Grants Department by e-mail for questions regarding project alignment with The Health Trust’s current funding priorities.
+- Applicants may e-mail the Grants Department for questions regarding the proposed project.

 - Letters of Intent are accepted and reviewed on an on-going basis.